isabella232/ole-2/README.md

 # Ole

-Ole (a Spanish word, pronounced "oh ley") has a romantic and fun flavor.
+Ole (a Spanish expression, pronounced "olé") has a romantic and fun flavour.
 Have a little fun using the ornamental glyphs to spice up any design.

 ![Sample Image](documentation/image1.png)